abhayastudios/nativescript-contacts-lite/README.md

 This nativescript-contacts-lite plugin provides pretty fast (but hey it's all relative) read-only access to the iOS and Android contact directory.
 By limiting the scope of the result set through the `desiredFields`, it is possible to obtain a JSON object containing the relevant data of the contact directory within a couple of hundred milliseconds.

+# Demo Application

+This repository contains a demo application in the `demo-angular` folder that uses this plugin to display a contact picker.
+The demo app can be a good starting point for your app and may be used for narrowing down issues whilst debugging.
+Just clone this repo and run `tns run <platform>` in the `demo-angular` folder.

 # Installation

 Run `tns plugin add nativescript-contacts-lite`